ibm-cloud-docs/assistant/faqs.md

 - instance ID or name
 - region where the service instance is hosted from which the skill was deleted

-## Can I change a Plus Trial or a Standard plan to a Lite plan?
+## Can I change my plan to a Lite plan?
 {: #faqs-downgrade-plan}
 {: faq}

-No, you cannot change from a Plus Trial or Standard plan to a Lite plan.
+No, you cannot change from a Plus Trial, Plus, or Standard plan to a Lite plan.
 And you cannot upgrade from a Plus Trial to a Standard plan.
 For more information, see [Upgrading](/docs/assistant?topic=assistant-upgrade).

 ## Can I change from a Standard plan to a Premium plan?
 {: #faqs-upgrade-plan}